8 day tour of Liverpool Land

 Accommodation before/after Greenland in Iceland is not included, but can easily be added to the package, either in Reykjavik or Akureyri.

-You will need to arrive in Iceland a day before the flight to Greenland.
+You will need to arrive in Iceland at least a day before the flight to Greenland.
 Accommodation for this night is not included in the package price.

 Polar Bears are no strangers to this part of the world.
 If you decide to go off on your own, please let someone know about your program, and at all times carry signal flares when walking alone.
 They can be purchased at the KNI store.